Discrete-Time CRLB-based Power Allocation for CF MIMO-ISAC with Joint Localization and Velocity Sensing: Algorithm Analysis

 \section{Algorithm Analysis}

-The proposed algorithms (e.g., PP-MCG-ILS, PP-MSD-ILS and P-NCG-ILS) can be extended and applied to a broad class of nonlinear and non-convex optimization problems.
-These problems are typically characterized by an affine equality constraint, if present, satisfied through a projection operator, along with nonlinear or non-convex constraints incorporated via penalty functions.
-The ILS mechanism is used to enhance convergence.
+The proposed algorithms (e.g., PP-MCG-ILS and PP-MSD-ILS) can be readily extended to a broad class of nonlinear and nonconvex optimization problems.
+Such problems typically involve affine equality constraints, which, when present, are enforced via projection operators, while nonlinear or nonconvex constraints are handled through penalty functions.
+The ILS mechanism is further employed to improve convergence stability.
+As an example, the proposed P-NCG-ILS algorithm for the sensing-only scenario can be regarded as a direct extension of the PP-MCG-ILS algorithm.

 In the following, we analyze the convergence behavior and computational complexity of the proposed algorithms.

-\subsection{Convergence analysis}
+\subsection{Convergence Analysis}

-We now provide the convergence condition of the proposed PP-MCG-ILS and PP-MSD-ILS algorithms.
+We now provide the convergence analysis of the proposed PP-MCG-ILS and PP-MSD-ILS algorithms.
 Before delving to the details, we define the increment of the parameter update and the objective function respectively as

 and

 \textbf{Lemma} \textbf{1}. \emph{The sufficient and necessary condition for $\|\Delta {\bm \rho}_{i+1}\|\rightarrow 0$ and $\Delta L({\bm \rho}_{i+1})\rightarrow 0$ is that, there exists an integer $I$ such that, ${\bm d}_{i}\rightarrow {\bm 0}$ or $v_i\rightarrow 0$ when $i>I$.}